farshad-akbari-hb/KotlinOpenApiSpecDSL/src/main/kotlin/me/farshad/dsl/builder/request/RequestBodyBuilder.md

 ## Overview

 `RequestBodyBuilder` is responsible for building request body configurations in OpenAPI operations.
-It defines what data can be sent to an API endpoint, supporting multiple content types and schemas.
+Currently, it only supports JSON content type (`application/json`) with various methods for defining schemas.

 ## Class Declaration